sunder3344/php_liburing/README.md

 *sec*: seconds
 *nsec*: nano seconds
 *count*: a timeout count of count completion entries
-*flag*: The flags argument holds modifier flags for the request.
+*flag*: The flag argument holds modifier flags for the request.

 ##### *Return value*
 no return value